Akshayjain97/Non-Uniform_Illumination/README.md

 # Non-Uniform_Illumination
 we introduce an attack technique, which is the Non-Uniform Illumination (NUI) of images to fool the CNN models.
 In this attack, the images are perturbed by adding a NUI mask of different intensities.

 The (NUI) attack mask is created using several non-linear equations generating non-uniform variations of brightness and darkness exploiting the spatial structure of the image.
-We demonstrate how the proposed (NUI) attack degrades the performance of VGG and
-ResNet models on various renowned datasets, including CIFAR10, Caltech256, and TinyImageNet.
+We demonstrate how the proposed (NUI) attack degrades the performance of VGG, ResNet, MobilenetV3-small and InceptionV3 models on various renowned datasets, including CIFAR10, Caltech256, and TinyImageNet.
 We evaluate the proposed attack’s effectiveness on various classes of images.

 ## Overview
 ![Screenshot from 2023-05-28 19-58-45](https://github.com/Akshayjain97/Non-Uniform_Illumination/assets/131511513/88e2d850-58ed-4991-9cb8-fd345143db02)